game-ci/documentation/docs/cloud-runner/01-introduction.md

 | GCP                     | ⚠ Considered             |
 | Azure                   | ⚠ Considered             |
 ```
+_Note for Kuberentes support:_
+_Usually the cluster needs to be up and running at all times, as starting up a cluster is slow._
+_Use Google Cloud's Kubernetes Autopilot you can scale down to the free tier automatically while not in use._

 ```md
 | Git Platform          | Release Status       |